Possible Bearish Inside Day Candle Pattern Detected for Ugi Corp (NYSE:UGI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Ugi Corp (NYSE:UGI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Ugi Corp (NYSE:UGI) based on the price action in the company's shares.
-Today's price range of $29.65 and $30.52 is within yesterday's high and low of the day.
+Yesterday's price range of $29.35 and $30.79 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Ugi Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 UGI Corporation distributes and markets energy products and services.
 The Company is a domestic and international distributor of propane.
 UGI offers natural gas and electricity and sells related products and services in the Middle Atlantic region of the United States.